asafpelegcodes/docker_tutorial/README.md

 #### Executing commands on a running container
 * Run `docker exec mysite echo "hello from the container"` to execute an echo on the container
-* For more flexible access to the container is typical to get an interactive bash shell with `docker exec -it mysite bash`
+* For more flexible access to the container it is typical to get an interactive bash shell with `docker exec -it mysite bash`
 * Command breakdown:
   * `docker exec` is to execute commands on the container
   * `-it` gives an pseudo terminal and keeps standard input open